mei-manzo/Rules-Apps-Solution-Frontend-/README.md

 Welcome!
 This is the repo for the client Rules/Apps frontend app.
-I built this frontend using this Auth0 SDK template which can be found here at this link: https://github.com/auth0-blog/auth0-express-pug-sample.
+I built this frontend using the Auth0 Express SDK template which can be found here at this link: https://github.com/auth0-blog/auth0-express-pug-sample.

 # Rules/Apps Solution